paulbrowne-irl/knowledgebase-elastic-rag/readme.md

 1. Install Docker - standard install (either Docker Desktop, or via WSL-Ubuntu).You may also need to install the docker-compose plugin
     * https://docs.docker.com/engine/install/ubuntu/
+    * For most systems this is `sudo apt install docker.io` and docker compose `sudo apt-get install docker-compose-plugin`

 1. Install Python (3.12 or higher) in the usual way.
 Python pip and virtualenv tools are also needed.
     * check first what version you have installed using `python -V`